-A. You will receive three types of messages: 1) messages sent to test that the system is functioning properly will be clearly identified as test messages.
-These test messages are sent out approximately twice a year.
+A. You will receive three types of messages: 1) messages sent to test that the system is functioning correctly will be identified as test messages.
+Test messages are sent approximately twice a year.
 2) Actual alerts about campus emergencies, closures, or delayed openings.
 3) General communications from the college.

-Rave Mobile Safety emergency alerts will enable MC to provide a safer environment, enhance emergency preparedness, and keep our faculty, staff, and students better informed.
+Rave Mobile Safety emergency alerts will enable MC to provide a safer environment, enhance emergency preparedness, and keep our faculty, staff, and students better informed